snmoya/DecoProject/MLY/README.md

 ```shell
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-*if you have problems with this instalation visit the website https://brew.sh.
+*if you have problems with this installation visit the website https://brew.sh.

 Verify that Homebrew is installed correctly:
 ```shell